sufal54/Glote/Readme.md

-# Glote - Rust Web Library
+# Glote - Rust Multithreading Web Library

 Glote is a fast web library in pure Rust, inspired by simplicity and performance.
 It supports routing, middleware, path/query/body parsing, JSON responses — all thread-safe and scalable using worker pools.